Enhancing After‑Sales Experience: Strategies for Long‑Term Customer Loyalty

 2. Speed Matters!
 Be There When It Counts

-Studies show that about 72% of customers expect a response within 30 minutes of reaching out.
+Studies show that 72% of customers expect a response within 30 minutes of reaching out.
 Furthermore, most customers indicate that getting a response within 10 minutes of their request is highly appreciated.

 Is your team this efficient?
 In 2025, if you can’t provide support 24/7, let customers know when they can expect help.
 Also, you can offer alternative support options (like a self-help page) while they wait.